How To Frame Your Art

 Interior Notes

 You have carefully selected and invested both time and money into the art that you want in your home.
-Whether it was love at first sight or if you have spent hours researching colour palettes and the history of the artists: Your art deserves a proper display.
+Whether it was love at first sight or if you have spent hours researching colour palettes and the history of the artist: Your art deserves a proper display.

 Take your time to consider what you want.
 A great place to start is to read through our guide on how to choose a frame and where to hang your art pieces.
 Framing your art is not only a question of showcasing your pieces — it is also a matter of preserving your art.